-Every other year, during the fall semester of even-numbered calendar years, each college in the District will conduct a biennial review of the DAAPP to assess its effectiveness and the consistency of sanctions imposed for violations of the District's disciplinary standards and codes of conduct.
+Every other year, during the fall semester of even-numbered calendar years, each College in the District will conduct a biennial review of the DAAPP to assess its effectiveness and the consistency of sanctions imposed for violations of the District's disciplinary standards and codes of conduct.

-Each College in the District will form a committee consisting of representatives from Human Resources, Student Services, Campus Public Safety and other units/offices as deemed appropriate by the District Office and each College to conduct a biennial review of the DAAPP.
+The District will form a District-wide committee consisting of representatives from Human Resources, Student Services, College Public Safety, and other units/offices as deemed appropriate by the District Office and each College to conduct a biennial review of the DAAPP.